Lymah123/Hactoberfest2023/README.md

 Oct 17: I have a new task to work on.
 I submitted a PR.
 It has been reviewed and merged.

 Oct 18: I submitted a PR to Chimoney Repo on their contributing guide.
-I got a PR merged on OpenSauced's docs.
+I got a PR merged into OpenSauced's documents.

 Oct 19: I forked the mdn-content repo to work on.
 I studied the repository.
-I added a more comprehensive guide to Chimoney's PR I am working on.
-Which is; onboarding new contributors with virtual environments like Gitpod and CodeSpaces.
+I added a more comprehensive guide to Chimoney's PR, which I am working on.
+Which is; onboarding new contributors with virtual environments like GitPod and CodeSpaces.

 Oct 20: I added my name to the OpenSauced guestbook.
 It has been reviewed and merged.
 I signed up for the virtual coffee membership waitlist